pramnora/python/library/turtle/shapes/README.md

 I decided to create 2 entirely different shapes...;
 by using the same function code above...
 (just use 'copy and paste'/then, 'rename' the function);
-the first function call would draw a triangle;
+the first function call would draw a triangle: drawTriangle();
-the second function call would draw a square;
+the second function call would draw a square: drawSquare();
 with each function call being made separately.

 >>import turtle